-SAKAWA (Belgien, Niederlande 2018, Ben Asamoah, Best of Fests).
+SAKAWA (Belgium, Netherlands 2018, Ben Asamoah, BEST OF FESTS).
 It is common knowledge that people can assume new identities on the internet.
 Yet many people are misled, for example on online dating sites.
 The Ghanaian protagonists in SAKAWA know how to take advantage of the widespread loneliness in the West.
 A film about internet scamming and global inequity.